Area prep football roundup: Parkston topples No. 2 Groton Area...

 Area prep football roundup: Parkston topples No. 2 Groton Area

-GROTON — After building a 26-0 halftime lead, the Parkston Trojans knocked off the No. 2-ranked team in Class 11B Groton Area Thursday night 34-14 in a prep football game in Groton.
+GROTON — After building a 26-0 halftime lead, the Parkston Trojans knocked off the No. 2-ranked team in Class 11B Groton Area 34-14 in a prep football game on Thursday in Groton.

 The Trojans ran the ball 49 times for 221 rushing yards and threw for another 144 yards, outgaining the Tigers 365-196.
 Kyler Holzbauer had 87 yards on 19 carries and two touchdowns and added 40 receiving yards, while Dawson Semmler ran for 82 yards on 14 carries and a score.
 Running back Blake Bietz had 102 all-purpose yards, including a 54-yard catch.